Anti-spoofing Methods for Automatic SpeakerVerification System

 Datasets

-ASVspoof 2015 Challenge datasets (training, development, and evaluation sets)
+ASVspoof Challenge 2015 (development and evaluation datasets)

 Model(s)